Edvard Kocbek: Removal from public life

 In 1951, Kocbek published a volume of short stories, entitled "Fear and Courage" (Strah in pogum), in which he touched the issue of moral dilemmas in the Partisan fight during World War II.
 The Communist regime used the book as an excuse to launch a massive propaganda attack on his person, forcing him to completely withdraw to private life in 1952, placing him under surveillance until the end of his life.
 In the next decade, he was not allowed to appear in public, let alone publish his books or essays.
 During this time, he earned his living by translating.
 Among others, he translated works by Balzac, Guy de Maupassant, Antoine de Saint-Exupéry, and Max Frisch.

 In the years of his isolation, Kocbek turned almost exclusively to poetry, where he explored philosophical and ethical issues in a modernist style.
 After 1964, Kocbek was allowed some more public appearance, and many of his poems were allowed to be published for the first time after 1952.
 His later modernist poetry became an important source of inspiration for the young generations of Slovene authors, including such leading figures like Dominik Smole, Jože Snoj, Tomaž Šalamun, Marjan Rožanc, and many others.

 The Zaliv Scandal

 Following the 1975 Zaliv Scandal, the Communist regime launched another massive denigration campaign against him.
-The international pressure on Yugoslavia, especially the intervention of the German writer Heinrich Böll, was most probably the main element that protected Kocbek from judicial prosecution.
+The international pressure on Yugoslavia, especially the intervention of the German writer Heinrich Böll, was likely the main element that protected Kocbek from judicial prosecution.
 He died in Ljubljana in 1981 and was buried in the Žale cemetery.